MicrosoftDocs/learn/learn-pr/azure/deploy-azure-vmware-solution/includes/3-plan-network-topology.md

 - **Basic interconnectivity**: Azure VMware Solution connects to an Azure virtual network by using an ExpressRoute connection that deploys with the resource.
 The Azure VMware Solution-provided ExpressRoute circuit establishes connectivity to and from the Azure VMware Solution private cloud for other Azure services, like Azure Monitor and Microsoft Defender for Cloud.
 - **Full interconnectivity**: This connectivity model extends the basic interconnectivity implementation to include interconnectivity between on-premises and Azure VMware Solution private clouds.
 You can configure this connection via a customer-provided ExpressRoute circuit, among other methods.
 You can use an existing circuit or purchase a new one.

 ExpressRoute Global Reach must be enabled to route traffic to and from the on-premises environment to the Azure VMware Solution private cloud.
-The customer-provided ExpressRoute circuit is not a part of the Azure VMware Solution private-cloud deployment.
+The customer-provided ExpressRoute circuit is not a part of the Azure VMware Solution private cloud deployment.

 ## Prerequisites for ExpressRoute Global Reach